-Booklet Tract.
-The booklet tract is 18 pages long and sells for $1.85 for single copies.
+Booklet.
+The booklet is 18 pages long and sells for $1.85 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
 To order copies of Can Cultures Be Redeemed?, click here.

 Nanci Des Gerlaise